MicrosoftDocs/m365copilot-docs/docs/ttk-declarative-copilot-getting-started.md

 ---

+> [!WARNING]
+>
-Close and reopen your terminal to ensure all changes are taken into account.
+> Close and reopen your terminal to ensure all changes are taken into account.

 ### Install Teams Toolkit CLI